QueriumCorp/swpwr/README.md

 For some unknown reason, the generated tailwind classes from animeTutor and swReact aren't getting packaged.
 To work around it, run `npm run tw` in swReact or animeTutor; whichever you've modified.
 That will scan all the source and generate a `tailwind.css` file.
 Copy that to swPower `/src/swReact.css` or `/src/animeTutor.css`.

 useImperativeHandle - https://www.youtube.com/watch?v=xUjREPbMrsc

+DEPLOYING TO GITHUB
+You may get the error:

+`RPC failed; HTTP 400 curl 22 The requested URL returned error: 400 Bad Request`

+To fix it, run:

+`git config --global http.postBuffer 157286400`